KislyjKisel/wna-core/README.md

 # Contents

 * **Wna.Primitive** -- Agda.Primitive with renaming
+* **Wna.Prelude** -- reexported frequently used definitions from this library and stdlib.
 * **Wna.Monad.\*** -- concrete monads.
 * **Wna.Class.\*** -- classes for use with instance arguments.